Jake: "Oh dear, Vernold, bad luck. What are you thinking about? Obviously not golf. Is your mind still on business?"

 Jake: "I must introduce you one day - you'll like him.
 I would think so.
 He's an IT specialist, but he covers the whole market."

 Vernold: "Well, tell him to look at Lowshile.
-I very much suspect that they're going to sell off their non-healthcare business, and stick to their core competence.
+They're going to sell off their non-healthcare business, and stick to their core competence.
 I think the market will like that."

 Jake: "Lowshile eh?
 I'll make a note."